Meraki cloud app

 You must be signed in as a super administrator for this task.

-Note: Before performing these steps, you need to create a new custom attribute in the Google Admin console called Role, which you’ll map to the role in Meraki.
+Before configuring SSO, you must create a new custom attribute in the Google Admin console.
+You will map this attribute (called role) to the role attribute in Meraki.
+For the steps to create the attribute, go here

 1. Sign in with a super administrator account to the Google Admin console.